 - Irreversible Transactions: Some people think irreversible transactions is a bad thing but there are ways to go around it.
 For sellers, it is a great idea because people cannot make unnecessary chargebacks as we see it being done on sites like eBay and Amazon.
 To make sure you’re not sending it to the wrong address, always send a minimal amount to the hash address to make sure it is correct.

 - Appreciating Asset: With the way things are going, it seems like Bitcoin can’t keep going up forever.
 To be frank, not everything will go up forever.
 However, the difference between fiat and Bitcoin is that the government keeps printing more money while Bitcoin has a set amount that there will ever be which is 21 million total coins.

 How to Buy Bitcoin

 Coinbase: The biggest and most well-known exchange is Coinbase.
-Started and lead by Brian Armstrong, Coinbase has over 12 million customers served in over 32 countries.
-Coinbase only supports three cryptocurrencies recently which are Bitcoin, Ethereum, and Litecoin.
+Started and lead by Brian Armstrong, Coinbase has over 56 million customers served in over 32 countries.
+Coinbase supports 25 cryptocurrencies recently which are Bitcoin, Ethereum, and Litecoin.
 It is for the best to keep it at a minimum because these 3 coins have the best future value.